digitallawyer/agency-jekyll-theme/_posts/2023-01-25-privacy-round-table-copy.markdown

 img: networkw.jpg
 thumbnail: networkw.jpg
 alt: image-alt
-project-date: Tuesday January 24th, 2023, 6pm
+project-date: Tuesday September 5th, 2023, 5:30pm
 client: Start Bootstrap
-location: Osborne Clarke, 455 Market Street, Suite 1100, San Francisco CA 94105
+location: The Beacon, 250-260 King St, San Francisco, CA 94107
-description: Please join us at AILBA's 2023 International Privacy Roundtable at Osborne Clarke's office in San Francisco at 6pm.
-Panelists are Felix Hilgert, Partner at Osborne Clarke, Kai Westerwelle, Partner at Bird & Bird, Anna Gassot, Senior Privacy Counsel at Uber and Guinevere Jobson, VP & General Counsel at Quantcast.
-We will host a networking reception following the panel discussion.
-Please <strong><a href="https://forms.gle/XfPuXvHg4W287vEX9" target="_blank">RSVP here</a></strong>
+description: Please join us at Medallia's Women ERG Women@ and AILBA's co-hosted fireside chat on female leadership at The Beacon in San Francisco at 5:30pm.
+Speakers are Toni Canonico, UX Researcher at Medallia and leader of Medallia's Women ERG Women@, Sarah Schaedler, global chair of the Technology Transactions Group at Orrick as well as the two co-founders of AILBA, Anna Mayoroff-Rezaei, AGC at Modern Health, and Hanna Steinbach, EVP & CLO at Medallia.
+The fireside chat will be followed by a casual networking reception.
+Please <strong><a href="https://docs.google.com/forms/d/1bc-Yn467LJRXjYZkzpilCWEazbJN7L8ttlbeb8h7GMY" target="_blank">RSVP here</a></strong>
 ---